 Can my employer lay me off permanently because of COVID-19?

-The government of Ontario made an emergency order that changed the rules for layoffs caused by COVID-19.
-A layoff is when an employer cuts all of a worker's hours because there’s not any work for them to do.
+Yes, your employer can lay you off because of COVID-19.
+A layoff is when an employer cuts most or all of a worker's hours because there isn't work for them to do.
 Layoffs can be permanent or temporary.

-- has been employed for more than 3 months, and
+- have been employed for at least 3 months, and